yuvalmGS/gigaspaces-wiki-jekyll/xap97/logging.markdown

 {% tabcontent Class Loader %}

-{% highlight java %}
+{% highlight console %}
 com.gigaspaces.core.classloadercleaner.level = INFO
 com.gigaspaces.core.classloadercache.level = INFO
 {% endhighlight %}

-GigaSpaces applications are running as part of a GigaSpaces runtime container and packaged using the structure described [here](./the-processing-unit-structure-and-configuration.html).
+XAP applications are running as part of a XAP runtime container and packaged using the structure described [here](./the-processing-unit-structure-and-configuration.html).
 Application jars/classes are packaged in different folders and some of the classes could be loaded as part of GigaSpaces container (GSC's).
 There are multiple class loaders involved when an application is running.
 More information about the class loaders and their hierarchy is [here](./the-processing-unit-structure-and-configuration.html).
 {% endtabcontent %}
 {% tabcontent Space %}

 ### Space Core & Kernel

-{% highlight java %}
+{% highlight console %}
 com.gigaspaces.core.engine.level = INFO
 com.gigaspaces.core.lease.level = INFO
 com.gigaspaces.core.types.level = INFO